- Latin America

 Ruaha National Park is the largest national park in Tanzania and East Africa, covering tens of thousands of square kilometres.
 However, the park only receives around 5% of the volume of tourists that the more well-known Serengeti receives (mostly due to its remote location), so you may well have this vast wilderness and its four-legged residents to yourself.

 Ruaha National Park has a diverse and highly concentrated amount of wildlife inhabiting the undulating peaks and valleys.
-In places such as the areas around Mwagusi Safari Camp, wildlife sightings of elephants, lions and other big attractions are almost guaranteed.
+In places such as the areas around Ikuka Safari Camp, wildlife sightings of elephants, lions and other wildlife are almost guaranteed.

 On a typical game drive around the park, you’re likely to meet ostriches, Grant’s gazelles, buffaloes, roan and sable antelope, wild dogs, greater and lesser kudus, cheetahs and a huge variety of bird species.
 At dusk, there are bat-eared foxes and jackals to look out for too.